 The Centurion Way is a 5.5 mile cycle and walking route running between Chichester, Lavant and West Dean.
-The route follows the course of the disused Chichester to Midhurst railway line which was closed in 1991.
+The route follows the course of the disused Chichester to Midhurst railway line.
 The name Centurion Way was suggested by a local schoolboy who entered a competition to name the route when it re-opened as a cycle and walking path in 2005.

 The route is mostly wide and flat with some slopes, making for a gentle walk or cycle and is the ideal way to travel by bike from Chichester to West Dean Gardens at West Dean or The Weald & Downland Living Museum in Singleton.